ChrisCarleton/BottomTime-Core/docs/Users.md

 	"bottomTimeLogged": "Number: The total bottom time (in minutes) that the user has logged in the application.", "distanceUnit": "String: The user's preferred unit for distance.
 (Valid values are 'm' and 'ft'.)", "weightUnit": "String: The user's preferred unit for weight.
 (Valid values are 'kg' and 'lbs'.)", "temperatureUnit": "String: The user's preferred unit for temperature.
-(Valid values are 'c' and 'f'.)"
+(Valid values are 'c' and 'f'.)", "pressureUnit": "String: The user's preferred unit for pressure.
+(Valid values are 'bar' and 'psi'.)"
 }
 ```